Quick Start

 }

-TypeScript emits fresh design:paramtypes per class.
-Without the explicit constructor, moost cannot resolve the parent's DI dependencies on the subclass.
-The @Inherit() decorator carries the parent class's @Workflow / @WorkflowSchema / @Step metadata down.
+TypeScript emits fresh design:paramtypes per class — without the explicit 4-arg constructor, moost cannot resolve DI on the subclass. @Inherit() carries the parent's @Workflow / @WorkflowSchema / @Step / @Public metadata; @Controller() re-applies the SINGLETON scope (moost@0.6.x does not inherit it).
+Add @Injectable("FOR_EVENT") ONLY if the constructor reads request-scoped composables.

 7b.
 ARBAC user provider